RogoSolutions/rogo-esp32-sdk/docs/en/api-reference/peripherals/spi_master.rst

 When a transaction length is short, the cost of transaction interval is high.
 If possible, try to squash several short transactions into one transaction to achieve a higher transfer speed.

 Please note that the ISR is disabled during flash operation by default.
-To keep sending transactions during flash operations, enable :ref:`CONFIG_SPI_MASTER_ISR_IN_IRAM` and set :c:macro:`ESP_INTR_FLAG_IRAM` in the member :cpp:member:`spi_bus_config_t::intr_flags`.
+To keep sending transactions during flash operations, enable :ref:`CONFIG_SPI_MASTER_ISR_IN_IRAM` and set :cpp:class:`ESP_INTR_FLAG_IRAM` in the member :cpp:member:`spi_bus_config_t::intr_flags`.
 In this case, all the transactions queued before starting flash operations will be handled by the ISR in parallel.
 Also note that the callback of each Device and their callee functions should be in IRAM, or your callback will crash due to cache miss.
 For more details, see :ref:`iram-safe-interrupt-handlers`.

 .. only:: esp32